 Progression routes are university, apprenticeships or employment.
 The destinations include apprenticeships at ARM, Deloitte, Price Bailey, Grant Thornton and other local businesses.

 Students go to a wide variety of destinations for university and popular business course are Nottingham Trent, UAE and Sheffield Hallam.

-Plenty of students progress to Russell Group universities to study Business-related courses at the Universities of Manchester and Leeds, for example.Average class size
+Plenty of students progress to Russell Group universities to study business related courses such as the Universities of Manchester and Leeds.

 I like the way the subject is current.
 You learn about how business helps to support society and how they really work.